rodsmade/Projets_42_SP/projets_obligatoires/3_printf/README.md

 # ft_printf
-The main goal is to reproduce the behaviour of the beloved _printf_ function from the tradicional LibC/stdio.h library, while introducing the concepts of _variadic arguments_ in C functions.
+	The main goal is to reproduce the behaviour of the beloved _printf_ function in the traditional stdio.h (LibC) library, while introducing the concepts of _variadic arguments_ in C functions.
 This was also a great opportunity to learn how to take the most out of the *Make* build automation tool, and how to organise a bigger project using a _directory tree_ to make the project tidier, neater and more understandable.

-## sth about the scope of the project and the bonus should go in here maybe?
+## Scope of project + bonus part
-	TO DO.
+	As I've been pressed for time,

 ## Directories
 * ```bin/```